tytydraco/yessleep/out/My_wife_works_downtown_No_one_has_left_her_building_in_48_hours.md

 I shifted away from the group, toward the end of the hall.
 I glanced back over my shoulder to see—amid crying, panic, and breakdowns—the few survivors pulling themselves together, covering their eyes with their hands or lifting jackets to obscure their sight, while Kristin led them out.

 I prayed Ken wouldn’t linger near the first-floor hallway, when he got there.
+Prayed he wouldn't see the horror of what became of Mei.

 I continued on.
 My eyes shot from bleeding out creature to bleeding out creature.
 Chimeras.
 Monstrosities.
 The rare human-like corpse among the aberrations.